Xperia Play: Android updates

 On September 8, 2011, Sony Ericsson confirmed that the Xperia Play, and all Xperia phones released in 2011, would receive an update to Android 4.0 "Ice Cream Sandwich".
 However, on May 25, 2012, it was stated that following beta testing and discussions with developers, the Xperia Play would not receive an update to Android 4.0, citing stability concerns.
-The update was leaked however, and the kernel being unsigned meant that your bootloader would have needed to be unlocked, voiding your warranty on the device at the time.
+The update was leaked however, and the kernel being unsigned meant that a user's bootloader would have needed to be unlocked, voiding the device's warranty at the time.
 The Xperia Play had gotten an update to Android 4.0 technically, as it was actually the Sony Xperia Neo L (MT25i) that came with Ice Cream Sandwich stock, though the MT25i device is just an Xperia Play - just lacking the gamepad slideout.
 MT25i firmwares can be installed on R800 model devices, with the cost being the gamepads functionality entirely, unless you use a custom kernel made specifically for the Play to utilize ICS firmware.
 The most recent Android OS capable of being run on the Play is Android 7.1.2 through LineageOS.
 The touchpad is unable to be utilized after Android 4.2, in terms of custom ROMs, but the gamepad works across the board.

 Emulation and homebrew

 Since the Xperia Play runs on Android, the device may install apps for playing homebrew games.
-It is commonly used to run emulators for older game systems such as Atari 2600, MAME, Commodore 64, NES, SNES, Nintendo 64, PlayStation, Game Boy Advance, Nintendo DS, Sony PlayStation Portable (with only a handful of games running in a playable state), and many others.
+It is commonly used to run emulators for older game systems such as Atari 2600, MAME, Commodore 64, NES, SNES, Nintendo 64, PlayStation, Game Boy Advance, Nintendo DS, Sony PlayStation Portable (with only a handful of games running in a playable state), among others.

-A lot of emulators and / or game systems will not work well or just will not at all.
-PC98, Dreamcast, and GameCube, obviously, are some examples.
-N64 emulation is broken entirely in Retroarch.